 Office Safety Tip 5: Breathing Emergencies

 Breathing emergencies include choking, asthma, and allergic reactions.
 If someone is choking, call 911.
 As long as they can talk or breath, let them continue to choke without trying to use the Heimlich maneuver.
-Only use the Heimlich maneuver is successful under the most extreme circumstances.
+Only use the Heimlich maneuver under the most extreme circumstances.

 If a fellow office worker is having an asthma attack, locate their inhaler and help them take their medicine.
 In the case of an allergic reaction, find your coworker’s EpiPen and help them administer the shot.
 If you cannot find the appropriate device to give medication to someone suffering from an asthma attack or allergic reaction, call 911.